 Dr Kirstie Anderson is a consultant neurologist who has a special interest in sleep medicine.
 She works in the Regional Sleep Service, Newcastle upon Tyne Hospitals NHS Foundation Trust.

-You can hear the full interview with Dr Kirstie Anderson by listening to the podcast below.
-Here she talks about which sleep disorders are more common in MS and shares her tips for getting a better night's sleep.
+You can hear the full interview with Dr Kirstie Anderson by listening to the sleep problems in MS podcast.
+During the episode she talks about which sleep disorders are more common in MS and shares her tips for getting a better night's sleep.